 You’ll stay at Ilala Lodge Hotel on a Bed-and-Breakfast basis, so you can fuel up before heading out on a thrilling day of adventure.

 As the world’s largest curtain of falling water, the Victoria Falls is an unparalleled natural wonder.
 As a UNESCO World Heritage site and one of the Seven Natural Wonders of the World, it’s an unmissable sight for any holiday to the region.

 After breakfast, head out with your expert guide on a game drive or walking safari (minimum age 12 years), in search of the region’s high concentrations of predators and elephants.
-You’ll have the chance to spot lion, cheetah, hyena, hippos, buffalo, giraffe, zebra, wildebeest, impala and tsessebe.
-The region is also known for its population of endangered African wild dogs which often den in the concession.
+You’ll have the chance to spot lions, cheetahs, hyenas, hippos, buffalos, giraffes, zebra, wildebeest, impalas and tsessebes.
+The region is also known for its population of endangered African wild dogs, which often den in the concession.
 You can head out on morning, evening or night game drives, to spot wildlife at all times of the day.

 After an exciting day of adventure, return to Lebala Camp for a dip in the swimming pool, or relax in the lounge area and library.
 You’ll stay at Lebala on a full-board basis, and you’ll enjoy delicious meals around the communal fireplace and dining room.
 The camp can also arrange private outdoor dinners by the poolside or fireplace.

 After breakfast, you’ll take a game drive transfer across the concession to Lagoon Camp, your safari camp for the next two nights.
 Although it is the sister property to Lebala Camp, Lagoon Camp offers a very different experience.

 Set on the banks of the beautiful Kwando River, the camp is shaded by towering ebony and marula trees, and surrounded by wild bushland.
 You’ll feel immersed in nature, as many animals wander close by the camp in this tranquil area.